American Indian culture

 What are Modoc arts and crafts like?

-Modoc artists are known for their basketry.
+Modoc artists are known for their traditional baskets.
 Here is a picture of a

 What other Native Americans did the Modoc tribe interact with?